wholesomebocaj/SoftwareArchitecture-Development/Architectural Decision Record (ADR).md

 ## Context and Problem Statement

-The Complaint Management System (CMS) needs an architecture that supports multiple tenants from banking and telecom sectors, providing scalable, maintainable, and secure complaint management across web, mobile, and phone channels.
-Which architectural style balances ease of implementation for learners and robustness for production use?
+The Complaint Management System (CMS) must support multiple tenants from banking and telecom sectors, providing scalable, maintainable, and secure complaint management across web, mobile, and phone channels.
+The architecture should balance ease of implementation (suitable for learners) and robustness for production deployment.

 ## Considered Options